Eglin, Duke Field move to HPCON Charlie

 - Instruct military personnel and encourage civilian employees to limit off-base travel to movement to/from work, grocery and hospital/medical needs.

-“This declaration is intended to protect our members and the communities in which they reside," said Col, Kevin Merrill, 919 Special Operations Wing commander, at Duke Field.
+“This declaration is intended to protect our members and the communities in which they reside," said Col. Kevin Merrill, 919th Special Operations Wing commander, at Duke Field.

-The HPCON increase allows installations the opportunity to perform more preventtive measures to combat the coronavirus' spread.
+The HPCON increase allows installations the opportunity to perform more preventative measures to combat the corona virus' spread.

 At the same time, the increased health protection levels will impact many of the facilities and functions on base.
 Personnel and residents should expect on-base facilities to decrease activities or reduce hours of operation as conditions warrant.

-"I remain committed to keeping our members and their families safe and continuing the close partnership we have with local and state officials while also adhering to guidance from the Air Force and Department of Defense leadership on help prevent the spread of this virus," said Merrill. ".
+"I remain committed to keeping our members and their families safe and continuing the close partnership we have with local and state officials while also adhering to guidance from the Air Force and Department of Defense leadership on helping to prevent the spread of this virus," said Merrill.